-The SRS airbag system is designed only as a supplement to the primary protection of the seat belt system of the driver.
-The driver is particularly susceptible to injury if he/she does not wear his/her seat belt: when sudden braking or a collision occurs, he/she may be thrown forward.
-To obtain further protection in an accident, the driver and all passengers in the vehicle should always wear their seat belts when driving.
+The SRS airbag system is designed only as a supplement to the primary protection of the driver side seat belt system.
+The driver is particularly susceptible to death or serious injury if he/she does not wear his/ her seat belt; when sudden braking or a collision occurs, he/she may be thrown forward into the deploying SRS airbag.
+To obtain maximum protection in an accident, the driver and all passengers in the vehicle should always wear their seat belts when driving.
 For instructions and precautions concerning the seat belt system, see "Seat belts" in this chapter.

-- Do not put objects on the steering wheel pad.
-They might restrict inflation or cause serious injury as they are projected rearward. - Do not modify, remove or open any component or wiring, such as the steering wheel, column cover or airbag sensor assembly.
-Doing any of these may cause sudden SRS airbag inflation or disable the system, which could result in personal injury.
+Do not put objects on the steering wheel pad.
+They might restrict inflation or cause serious injury as they are projected rearward by the force of deploying airbags.

+Do not modify or remove any wiring.
+Do not modify, remove, strike or open any components, such as the steering wheel column cover, front passenger airbag cover, front passenger airbag, airbag sensor assembly.
+Doing any of these may cause sudden SRS airbag inflation or disable the system, which could result in death or serious injury.

-Failure to follow these instructions can result in severe injuries.
+Failure to follow these instructions can result in death or serious injuries.